PaquitoSoft/js-playground/README.md

 js-playground
 =============

-A simplistics app to be implemented with different JS frameworks
+A simplistic app to be implemented with different JS frameworks